th1j5/IoT-Solid-project/README.md

 # IoT-Solid-project
-Project to assemble all repo's partaining to the IoT Solid project with LwM2M for VOP.
+Project to assemble all repo's partaining to the IoT Solid project with LwM2M for Cross-Course Project at Ghent University (2019-2020).

 Remember, we are using submodules, so after cloning this repository, execute:
 ```